refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 `useForm` can handle `edit`, `create` and `clone` actions.

 :::tip
 By default, it determines the `action` from route.

--   If the route is `/posts/create` thus the hook will be called with `action: "create"`.
--   If the route is `/posts/edit/1`, the hook will be called with `action: "edit"`.
--   If the route is `/posts/clone/1`, the hook will be called with `action: "clone"`.
-To display form, uses `create` component from resource.
+The action is inferred by matching the resource's action path with the current route.

 It can be overridden by passing the `action` prop where it isn't possible to determine the action from the route (e.g. when using form in a modal or using a custom route).
 :::